Policy for application to endorsable subspecialties in General Adult Psychiatry training

 - Rehabilitation Psychiatry

 Endorsements are usually awarded following an approved 12 month post in the relevant sub-specialty.
 The most suitable time is generally at ST5, assuming that the core year is completed at ST4.
-This then allows for a period Out of Programme ‘acting up’ as a consultant at ST6 level.
+This allows for a period Out of Programme ‘acting up’ as a consultant at ST6 level.

 A year spent in a different sub-specialty such as Eating Disorders or Neuropsychiatry may be equally valuable in gaining specific competencies, but does not attract a specific Endorsement.